Teen smoking: 10 ways to keep teens smoke-free

 2. Understand the attraction

 3. Say no

-4. Appeal to your teen's vanity
+5. Appeal to your teen's vanity

-5. Do the math
+6. Do the math

-6. Expect peer pressure
+7. Expect peer pressure

 Give your teen the tools he or she needs to refuse cigarettes.
 Rehearse how to handle tough social situations.
 It might be as simple as saying, "No thanks.
 I don't smoke."

-7. Take addiction seriously
+8. Take addiction seriously

-8. Predict the future
+9. Consider the future

 10. Get involved

 Take an active stance against teen smoking.
 Participate in local and school-sponsored smoking prevention campaigns.
 Support efforts to make public places smoke-free and increase taxes on tobacco products.
-Your actions can help reduce the odds that your teen will become a smoker.

 See more In-depth

-- Facts for families: Tobacco and kids. http://www.aacap.org/AACAP/Families_and_Youth/Facts_for_Families/FFF-Guide/Tobacco-And-Kids-068.aspx.
-American Academy of Child & Adolescent Psychiatry.
-Accessed Sept.
-23, 2015.
+- Tobacco and kids.
+American Academy of Child & Adolescent Psychiatry. http://www.aacap.org/AACAP/Families_and_Youth/Facts_for_Families/FFF-Guide/Tobacco-And-Kids-068.aspx.
+Accessed Dec.
+21, 2018.